-A registered nurse working as a nurse in a dual registered care home may undertake a nursing task for a resident in a 'residential bed' where this has been agreed by the registered manager.
-However, unlike the delegation of a nursing task to a non-registrant, the care home registered nurse would be responsible for ensuring their own competence in that nursing task.

-Assurance of their competence and wish to undertake the nursing task along with the agreement of the registered manager should be recorded in the patient's EMIS care record.
+A Registered Nurse working as a nurse in a dual registered care home may undertake a delegated nursing task for a resident in a 'residential bed' where this has been agreed by the Registered Manager.
+Assurance of their competence and wish to undertake the nursing task along with the agreement of the Registered Manager should be recorded in the patient's EMIS care record.